- Node.js as backend technology

 Python offers web frameworks, a library of open-source data analysis tools, and testing tools.
 This programming language is an accessible language for junior coders as the development community offers many insightful resources.
 Python is also taught in universities and used to work with such user-friendly devices as the Raspberry Pi.

-Python is suitable for a wide range of tasks, including web applications, numerical computation, machine learning, and network programming.
-It is an excellent programming language for a wide range of functions.
+Python development services are suitable for a wide range of tasks, including web applications, numerical computation, machine learning, and network programming.
+It is an ideal programming language for a wide range of functions.
 Python is great for creating MVPs and prototypes.
 Python is suitable for both small and large projects, and, more importantly, it is an integral part of the data science industry, where most tools are based on Python.

-Comparing Python to Node.js, Python excels in consistency, stability, and ease of use.
+Considering Python Node.js comparison, Python excels in consistency, stability, and ease of use.
 We should say that Python is ideal for the creation of scientific applications and Big Data solutions.
 Devs use it in such domains as Data Visualization, Machine Learning, Image Processing, Voice, and Facial Recognition.

 Python uses cases